blag/status_page/API.md

         status.

-        If a service is down or limited, its dictionary should include a list of events since the last time it was up (but not including the last time it was up).
+        If a service is down or limited, its dictionary should include a list of events since the last time it was up (including the last time it was up).

         Example:
         {